touretzkyds/KnowledgeGraphDemo/README.md

-# KnowledgeGraphViz
+# KnowledgeGraphDemo
-Visualization tools for KnowledgeGraphDemo
+Visualization demo for an exemplary knowledge graph.